-WHAT'S THE WEATHER REALLY LIKE?
-RADIOLOGICAL IMPACT OF REGULAR EMISSIONS FROM INDUSTRIAL SOURCES: COMPARISON OF OPS AND THE TRANSPORT MODEL NPK-PUFF
+H13-02 RADIOLOGICAL IMPACT OF REGULAR EMISSIONS FROM INDUSTRIAL SOURCES: COMPARISON OF OPS AND THE TRANSPORT MODEL NPK-PUFF

-Tanzi, C.P., Bader, S. and van Dijk, A.
+C.P.
+Tanzi, A. van Dijk

-Abstract: Elevated concentrations of naturally occurring radionuclides can originate from ore-processing industries.
+Elevated concentrations of naturally occurring radionuclides can originate from ore-processing industries.
 In the Netherlands, an industry is required to apply for an operating permit when the radiological impact caused by its emission exceeds a threshold level in any given year.
 The Ministry of the Environment requires an evaluation of the compliance to the limit.
 The radiological impact is assessed by atmospheric dispersion models in addition to measurements in situ.
 If measurements prove unpractical, modelling is the only alternative.
-Here two methods - which also differ in the description of the meteorology - are compared for a coastal site (Tanzi and Bader, HARMO-11).
+Here two methods - which also differ in the description of the meteorology - are compared for an estuarine site (C.P.
+Tanzi and S. Bader, HARMO-11).